Aar Paar (1985 film)

 Aar Paar, also released as Annay Abichar / Abichar, is a 1985 Indo-Bangladesh joint venture action film directed by Shakti Samanta, based on the story of Shaktipada Rajguru.
 It stars Rozina, Mithun Chakraborty, and Utpal Dutt in lead roles.

 Plot

-Ghanashyam aka Ghana (Mithun Chakraborty) is an honest fisherman with a coterie with whom he conducts his fishing work.
-He is indebted to Mahesh Manna aka Mahesh Babu for the loan he took to buy his boat.
+Ghanashyam, also known as Ghana, is an honest fisherman who works with a group of people.
+He owes Mahesh Manna (also known as Mahesh Babu) money for a loan he took out to buy his boat.

-Mahesh Manna is crooked, and cons Ghana and the likes of him by under-weighing their fishing catch — among other things.
-He also lusts after Ghana's love interest Kamli (Rozina).
+Mahesh Manna is dishonest, cheating Ghana and the others by underweighting their catch, among other things.
+He also lusts after Ghana's love interest, Kamli.

-As Ghana's problems mount and Mahesh Babu's plans to exploit them unravel, the situation sets up a final confrontation that even the local crooked cop (Asit Sen) cannot deter.
+As Ghana's problems mount and Mahesh Babu's plans to exploit them unravel, the situation culminates in a final confrontation that not even the corrupt local police officer Asit Sen can prevent.